zowe/docs-site/docs/troubleshoot/ze/ze-issues.md

 # Raising a Zowe Explorer issue on GitHub

-When necessary, raise a GitHub issues in the [Zowe Explorer for Visual Studio Code repository](https://github.com/zowe/zowe-explorer-vscode/issues).
+When necessary, raise a GitHub issue in the [Zowe Explorer for Visual Studio Code repository](https://github.com/zowe/zowe-explorer-vscode/issues).
 It is suggested that you use either the bug or feature request.

 ## Raising a bug report